rsyslog/rsyslog/source/configuration/modules/imfile.rst

   seconds.

   Note that timeGranularity has some performance implication.
-The more frequently timeout processing is triggerred, the more processing time is needed.
-This effect should be neglectible, except if a very large number of files is being monitored.
+The more frequently timeout processing is triggered, the more processing time is needed.
+This effect should be negligible, except if a very large number of files is being monitored.

 .. index::